 Here are a few sample resume names to choose from:

 Spelling Counts Too

-Focus on Keywords, Ideal Job Title & So On
+Focus on Keywords, Job Title & So On

 You may have numerous qualifications that would make you a good candidate for any number of positions – but you don’t have to cram all of these into a single resume name, nor should you.

 A better strategy is to create a number of different resumes, each of which focuses on a specific, niche skill set and qualifications.
-For example, if you are a Web Designer who has also worked as an insurance adjuster, you should create one resume for each, and each one should have a different file name reflecting this.
+For example, if you’re a Web Designer who has worked as an insurance adjuster, create one resume for each job focus and use different names.

 Following these few simple tips in naming your resume file should make a great deal of difference in the number of responses you receive.